Understanding the Emerging Managed Office Market

 Flexible working will equate to c.20% of all commercial real estate occupancy by 2030.

-However, a easier route might be to partner with a flex management company.
+The obvious route might be to partner with a flex management company.
 These emerging suppliers are filling the widening gap between serviced offices and traditional leases.
 They are skilled at delivering service lead office solutions, to occupiers wanting a simple office model, at scale but aren't ready to take a lease.

 Understanding the legal framework.

 The most common method is to lease your space to a management company.
 They will want expressed terms to 'sub let' by way of a licence agreement, back to their client.
-The sole purpose of the lease will enable them to licence the office space and manage the clients services for a fee.
+The sole purpose of the lease will enable them to licence back the office space and manage the clients services for a management fee.
 The Alienation clause will set out this right and terms around the clients covenant.

 The management company - They will deal with BR, utilities, services, maintenance and any other requirements their client demands.
+The licence agreement or short-form lease will cover their costs in the management fee.

 The traditional sub 10,000sqft office world is changing, will you be ready to meet it head on?